-In addition to the qualitative methods with children and households, focus group discussions will be conducted with village stakeholders, frontline workers and service providers to examine their perceptions of the engagement with children who stay back during the season of migration as below.
+In addition to the qualitative methods with children and households, focus group discussions will be conducted with village stakeholders, frontline workers and service providers to examine their perceptions of the engagement with children who stay back during the season for examine their perceptions.

-Respondent Group to examine access to services as well as strategies and solutions Total 1 for children affected by seasonal migration A Balmitras (in intervention villages alone) - Caregivers (in both intervention and non-intervention villages) 4 Multi-stakeholders (VCPC, SMC, Asha, AWW) at village level (in both intervention and 4 non-intervention villages) 12 Total FGDs
+of migration as below.
+Total Respondent Group to examine access to services as well as strategies and solutions Lite area for children affected by seasonal migration - Balmitras (in intervention villages alone) 4 Caregivers (in both intervention and non-intervention villages) 4 Caregivers (in both intervention and normal reprint tender the second se 4 non-intervention villages) 12 Total FGDs 12 iterviewed as would the Mukadams at theses that it store No of respondents KII Respondents 4 Secretaries from Departments of Labour, WCD, Education, RDD 4 Commissioners from Departments of Labour, WCD, Education, RDD 2.
+District Collector and CEO 8 Management of factory sites (two per work sector) 8 Mukaddams (two per work sector) 26 fotal -

 C. In-depth qualitative interviews or Key Informant Interviews with child protection stakeholders In-depth or Key Informant Interviews (KIIs) will be conducted with district level stakeholders to assess current implementation of policies, understand challenges faced and identify existing gaps.
-Additionally, members of the factory management at the work sites (one in each sector) will also be interviewed as would the Mukadams at theses work sites.
+Additionally, members of the factory management at the work sites (one in each sector) will also be